Jobs, Skills and Industry Participation

 The Regional Rail Project adopts a cross-government, collaborative approach to the delivery of the JSIP priorities A JSIP Advisory Group and Aboriginal Working Group was established in 2018 and includes representatives from Federal, State and local government.
 The Groups provide advice and support to Transport for NSW and Momentum Trains to help deliver JSIP priorities and objectives.
 Aboriginal Working Group members have links to the local Aboriginal community in and around Dubbo, and focus on achieving meaningful outcomes for Aboriginal peoples.

-Dubbo Maintenance Facility
+Dubbo Maintenance Facility Name

 Mindyarra is the first train maintenance facility on the Transport for NSW network to use an Aboriginal word for its name.

 The word Mindyarra is a Wiradjuri word, it means to fix or repair.
-Pronounced Min-dga-rra, it was chosen to represent the work that will occur at the new train maintenance facility.
+Pronounced Min-dga-rra, it was chosen to represent the work that will occur at the new Regional Rail maintenance facility.
 Importantly, it also represents the work Transport for NSW is doing to create a future of healing with the Traditional Owners and Custodians of the land.

 By working together, we aim to acknowledge the past while we work to “Mindyarra” the future.

 Each quarter we’ll provide an update on JSIP activities on the Regional Rail